N-Wouda/ALNS/README.md

 In case you have used this package in a published work, please consider citing it as

-> N.A.
-Wouda.
+> Wouda, N.A.
 2019.
 A Python package for the adaptive large neighbourhood search metaheuristic. https://github.com/N-Wouda/ALNS.

 ## References
 - Pisinger, D., and Ropke, S. (2010).
 Large Neighborhood Search.
 In M.